This is the multi-page printable view of this section. Click here to print.

 • T - Value at the key (zero value if error)

-• error - Error if key not found, type mismatch, or nil instance
+• error - Error if key not found, conversion fails, or nil instance

 Example: